maros/Zway-Presence/README.md

 # Zway-Presence

 This module manages presence modes.
-It can be used by other automation modules (ie. thermostat control) to control smart home automation behaviour.

 Four different presence modes are available

-* home
+* home (Home during daytime)
+* night (Home during nighttime)
-* away
+* away (Away - both day and night)
-* vacation
+* vacation (Prolonged absence - both day and night)

-* night
+This information can then be used by other modules to create smart automation rules (eg. thermostat operation modes based on presence status) Whenever presence modes are switched an event will be emitted.
+Day/Night can be switched either manually, or by configuring a time by which the switch should happen automatically.

 # Configuration